xpack-dev-tools/gcc-xpack/scripts/templates/body-jekyll-release-post-part-2-liquid.md

 ### Linux minimum requirements

-Support for RedHat 7 was dropped in 2022 and the minimum requirement was raised to GLIBC 2.27, available starting with Ubuntu 18, Debian 10 and RedHat 8.
+The minimum requirement is GLIBC 2.27, available starting with Ubuntu 18, Debian 10 and RedHat 8.
+Support for RedHat 7 was dropped in 2022.

 ### 32-bit support